 The Unprotected S1G Action field is defined in 9.6.24.1 (Unprotected S1G Action field).

-In a TWT Setup frame with a TWT Request field that is equal to 1, the Dialog Token field is set to a nonzero value chosen by the transmitting STA to identify the request/response transaction.
-In a TWT Setup frame with a TWT Request field equal to 0 that is sent in response to a TWT Setup frame with a TWT Request field set to 1, the Dialog Token field is set to the value copied from the corresponding received TWT Setup frame with a TWT Request field equal to 1.
+In a TWT Setup frame with a TWT Request field that is set to 1, the Dialog Token field is set to a nonzero value chosen by the transmitting STA to identify the request/response transaction.
+In a TWT Setup frame with a TWT Request field set to 0 that is sent in response to a TWT Setup frame with a TWT Request field set to 1, the Dialog Token field is set to the value copied from the corresponding received TWT Setup frame with a TWT Request field equal to 1.
 In a TWT Setup frame with a TWT Request field set to 0 that is not sent in response to a TWT Setup frame with a TWT Request field equal to 1, the Dialog Token field is set to 0.

 TG Editor: Insert a new paragraph as follows:

+A TWT Setup frame contains only one TWT element unless the TWT Range Support field is equal to 1 in the Extended Capabilities element sent by the receiving STA, in which case an additional TWT element might be present (see 10.48.9 (Multiple choice TWT parameters).

 TG Editor: Insert two new paragraphs as follows: